 Mr. Marcel R. Coutu is the former Chairman of Syncrude Canada Ltd. and is past President and Chief Executive Officer of Canadian Oil Sands Limited.
-He has served on the human resources committees of Great-West Lifeco, Great-West, London Life and Canada Life since May 2009, of Power Corporation since May 2012, and of the Corporation since May 2014.
+He has served on the human resources committees of Great-West Lifeco and Canada Life since May 2009, of Power Corporation since May 2012, and of the Corporation since May 2014.
 Mr. Coutu has served on the management resources and compensation committee of Brookfield Asset Management Inc. since August 2014, and also served on the pension and compensation committee of the Calgary Exhibition and Stampede Board from June 2006 until July 2014.

-Mr. André Desmarais is Deputy Chairman, President and Co-Chief Executive Officer of Power Corporation and Executive Co-Chairman of Power Financial.
+Mr. André Desmarais is Deputy Chairman of Power Corporation and Executive Co-Chairman of Power Financial.
 He has served as a member of the Human Resources Committees of the Corporation and Mackenzie Inc. since they were established in April 2003 and IG Wealth Management since it was established in April 2004.
-Mr. Desmarais has also been a member of the human resources committees of Great-West Financial, Great-West Lifeco, Great-West and London Life since May 2003, Canada Life and Canada Life Financial Corporation since July 2003, The Canada Life Insurance Company of Canada since November 2007 and Putnam since January 2008.
-He has also been a member of the executive committee of Great-West Lifeco since July 1997.
+Mr. Desmarais has also been a member of the human resources committees of Empower Retirement and Great-West Lifeco since May 2003, Canada Life since July 2003, and Putnam since January 2008.
 Mr. Desmarais has over 35 years experience in the financial services industry.
 Since joining Power Corporation in 1983, he has held a number of senior executive positions with the Power group of companies and served on many boards of directors.

-Mr. Paul Desmarais, Jr. is Chairman and Co-Chief Executive Officer of Power Corporation and Executive Co-Chairman of Power Financial.
+Mr. Paul Desmarais, Jr. is Chairman of Power Corporation and Executive Co-Chairman of Power Financial.
 He has served as a member of the Human Resources Committees of the Corporation and Mackenzie Inc. since they were established in April 2003 and IG Wealth Management since it was established in April 2004.
-Mr. Desmarais has also been a member of the human resources committees of Great-West Financial, Great-West Lifeco, Great-West and London Life since May 2003, Canada Life and Canada Life Financial Corporation since July 2003, The Canada Life Insurance Company of Canada since November 2007 and Putnam since January 2008.
-He has also been a member of the executive committee of Great-West Lifeco since July 1997.
-Mr. Desmarais has been Chairman of the LafargeHolcim Ltd. nomination, compensation and governance committees since 2015.
+Mr. Desmarais has also been a member of the human resources committees of Empower Retirement and Great-West Lifeco since May 2003, Canada Life since July 2003 and Putnam since January 2008.
+Mr. Desmarais has served as a member of the nomination, compensation and governance committee of LafargeHolcim Ltd. since 2015 and previously served as Chairman from May 2015 to May 2016.
 Mr. Desmarais was a member of the compensation committee of GDF Suez from July 2008 to July 2013 and of Suez S.A. from May 2001 to July 2008, the date of the merger between Gaz de France and Suez S.A. to create GDF Suez.
 Mr. Desmarais was a member of the compensation committee of Imerys from June 1993 to January 2003.
 He has over 35 years of experience in the financial services industry.
 Since joining Power Corporation in 1981, he has held a number of senior executive positions with the Power group of companies and served on many boards of directors.

-Ms. Sharon MacLeod has over 20 years of experience with Unilever, holding executive positions as a Global Brand Vice-President, North American Vice-President of Personal Care and Vice-President of Unilever Canada.
-Ms. MacLeod has served on the executive boards responsible for human resources policies, performance management, compensation strategies, allocations and adjustments for Unilever North America and Global Unilever Beauty & Personal Care.
-In addition, she served on the Unilever North America Diversity and Inclusion Board.
+Ms. Sharon MacLeod has over 20 years of experience within Unilever, where she held the executive positions of Global Brand Vice-President, North American Vice-President of Personal Care and Vice-President of Unilever Canada.
+Ms. MacLeod has served on the executive boards responsible for human resources policies, performance management, compensation strategies, allocations and adjustments for Unilever North America and Global Unilever Personal Care.
+In addition, she served on the Unilever North America Diversity and Inclusion Board, and in 2008 founded Villa Leadership, an ongoing dedicated women's development initiative for Unilever and the UN World Food Programme.
 She received Catalyst Canada Honours as a Business Leader championing Diversity and was recognized by WXN as one of Canada's Most Powerful Women as a Diversity leader.
+She is a graduate of Compensation Committees: New Challenges, New Solutions, Harvard Business School.